For our Layla vs. Sparrow comparison, the all-foam mattress faces off against one of the industries leading hybrids.

 - Cool sleeping memory foam.
 Memory materials, especially in their early stages, were known for trapping heat against the sleeper's body.
 This company has taken some serious measures to make sure their customers can sleep on a cool mattress.

-We Would Recommend Buying the Alexander Signature if You are Looking for:
+We Would Recommend Buying the Sparrow Signature Hybrid if You are Looking for:

 - A quality hybrid.
 This product delivers a mixture of foams and coils aimed at fulfilling both your support and comfort needs.